jasonberylmini/thinkboard-mern-mini-project/README.md

-# 📝 MERN Stack Note-Taking App
+# 📝 MERN Stack Note-Taking App(demo :https://thinkboard-mern-mini-project.onrender.com)

 A full-stack note-taking application built using the **MERN Stack** – MongoDB, Express.js, React, and Node.js.
 This project allows users to create, read, update, and delete notes via a clean, responsive interface and RESTful API.